 - The Class Two stones feature symbols carved in relief on rectangular, shaped slabs.
 These often feature Christian elements, or scenes, alongside the Pictish symbols and are thought to date from the eighth and ninth centuries AD.

 - Class Three stones feature Christian motifs but none of the earlier Pictish symbols.

-The latest discovery is the second for Sanday, with a carved Pictish stone cross found in 2011 near Lady village.
+If that is the case it is the second example from the island with a carved Pictish stone cross found near Lady village in 2011.